Guidelines for Evaluation of Service/Education Centers

 Evaluation of Service/Education Centers at Georgia State University

 Service/education centers within an academic unit will be reviewed at the same time that the academic unit is reviewed.
-The Template for Service/Education Centers gives specific instructions on the information to be provided by the center’s director(s) for purposes of review and submitted as an appendix to a department’s or unit’s Academic Program Review Self Study.
-In general, the center will be evaluated regarding its accomplishment of the stated goals and objectives, as well as its quality, its impact on constituencies served by the center, and its contributions to the University’s and the unit’s mission and strategic plan.
+The Template for Service/Education Centers gives specific instructions on the information to be provided by the center’s director(s) for purposes of review and submitted as an appendix to a unit’s Academic Program Review Self Study.
+In general, the center will be evaluated regarding its accomplishment of the stated goals and objectives as well as its quality, its impact on constituencies served by the center, and its contributions to the University’s and the unit’s mission and strategic plan.